One of the things you might most miss when becoming vegan, and especially if you’re already vegetarian, is definitely cheese. Good ‘ol yummy cheese.

 At that first moment, I didn’t say, ‘I’ll never eat cheese again‘, instead I said to myself, ‘I don’t want to eat cheese because it’s hypocritical to what I believe in‘.

 I stopped eating it without putting the pressure on, thinking that I’d still sometimes eat it if nothing else was available.
 But of course that never happened . . .thank goodness.

 If you’re interested in my journey, you may like to read about being vegan and what it means to me.

 I guess for the first 5 months or so I kept this open-minded attitude toward cheese and then one day I was in a vegetarian restaurant and they made a mistake.

 They brought me melted cheese on my food – and when I queried it, the waitress said I was wrong – it was vegan.
-She didn’t even come over to the table to look, and I didn’t want to make a fuss and risk spoiling the moment, so I tried the ‘cheese’.
-It was dairy.
-And to my amazement, it tasted horrible.
+She didn’t even come over to the table to look, and I didn’t want to make a fuss and spoil the evening with my friend.

-I put the cheese topping to one side and ate the rest of the meal.
+I scraped the cheese topping to one side and ate the rest of the meal.
 And that was my last encounter with dairy cheese.
 (It made me feel sick to be honest.)

 The same is true of homemade vegan cheese.
 It’s different.
 Not better, not worse, just different (well maybe that’s a lie actually because vegan cheese is muuuuch better than dairy cheese as it doesn’t come at the cost of suffering).